 Table of Contents

-Acute viral hepatitis is more common in adults infected with hepatitis A or B virus while hepatitis C virus more commonly results in a subclinical acute stage.
+Adults infected with hepatitis A or B virus commonly result to having acute viral hepatitis while hepatitis C virus more commonly results in a subclinical acute stage.

 Another important definition related to hepatitis is poor hepatic synthetic function, which is defined as a prothrombin time longer than 16 seconds or an international normalized ratio more than 1.5.